uwgraphics/ProximityPlanarRecovery/README.md

 This code is written to work with the AMS TMF8820 or TMF8821 sensor (we only use 3x3 zones, so there is no benefit from the 4x4 zone 8821).
 We use the [sensor breakout board from SparkFun](https://www.sparkfun.com/products/19036) along with a [SparkFun Qwiic Pro Micro](https://www.sparkfun.com/products/15795), connected via a Qwiic cable.
 Any breakout board and arduino compatible microcontroller should work.

+Before you plan to use this in your application, please see the "Known Limitations" section near the bottom of this README.

 # Microcontroller Setup
 1. Connect the TMF882X to your Arduino-compatible microcontroller, and connect the microcontroller to your computer
 2. Open the arduino/arduino.ino sketch in the Arduino IDE and flash it to the microcontroller.
 Now, if you open the Arduino serial port, you should see measurements streaming over it